Content Marketing 101

 [00:04:36] Jen McFarland: They get like eyeballs and earballs, I don't know if that's a thing, but I don't know what else to call it.
 So if anybody has a comment about what you called the ears to get the ear holes.

 I continue to recover from the concussion.
 I'm still having problems with bright lights.
 This is the only time I'll have these lights on and then I'll go back to natural light, like the extremely dark screen.
 And so it's been very difficult because I get a little foggy sometimes.
 It's still hard to meet with clients on a regular basis.
 So that's been really difficult and in a way, opening some different things.
-Because of the things that I can do that don't overwhelm my senses, I'm spending a lot more time learning about oddly enough, content and content creation and content marketing, which has always been part of building out Epiphany courses.
+Because of the things that I can do that don't overwhelm my senses, I'm spending a lot more time learning about oddly enough, content and content creation and content marketing, which has always been part of building out the Strategic Marketing Membership.

 It's really been interesting and I've really been learning a lot.
 We had a beautiful 70 degree day here yesterday, and today it's pouring down rain.
 I have a sign behind me that says Spring exclamation point, and I almost changed that to a question.
 I'm just feeling a little saucy about it.